 Your council must make information available to you about how personal budgets work in your area and give you information about the support that is on offer to help you understand personal budgets.
 This should be in the Local Offer, which is available on your council’s website (see section 2 - What the law says).

 If you have difficulty finding information about personal budgets, speak to your Family Information Service.

 Is there any help available?

-Independent Supporter is a programme to support young people and their parents during the Special Educational Needs and Disabilities reforms.
-Independent Supporters help children and young people gather information for drafting their EHC plan.
+The Independent Support Programme provides help to children and their parents who are going through the process of developing Education, Health and Care (EHC) Plans.
+Support and advice is provided by Independent Supporters who are allocated by local service providers or Information, Advice and Support Services.
+Independent Supporters also help gather information for drafting EHC plans.
 They are recruited through the programme which is managed by the Council for Disabled Children.

 08 - Making complaints and appealing decisions